hydephp/develop/docs/digging-deeper/customization.md

 In the same file you can also change the configuration values to be passed to the CommonMark converter environment.
 HydePHP handles many of the options automatically, but you may want to override some of them and/or add your own.
-Any custom options will be merged with the Hyde defaults at runtime.

 ```php
 // filepath: config/markdown.php